jacksonkasi1/psql-backup-restore-s3/MULTIPART-README.md

 # PostgreSQL Backup and Restore with Multi-part Support

-This repository provides a solution for backing up and restoring PostgreSQL databases, including support for large databases with multi-part backups and the TimescaleDB extension.
+This repository provides a solution for backing up and restoring PostgreSQL databases, including support for large databases with multi-part backups.

 ## Multi-part Backup and Restore